lenaSalamat/rbk4-self-assessment-week1/ds-stack-queue-diff/README.md

 ## Queue vs. Stack
-Please write your explanation below. stack :stack is method to insert data in memory like stack and it runs like the first element or data in is the last element aut. (lefo) .
+Please write your explanation below. stack :stack is method to insert data in memory like stack and it runs like the first element or data in is the last element aut. (lifo) .

-queue :queue is method to insert data in memory like queue and it is like the first element or data in is the first element aut. (fefo) .
+queue :queue is method to insert data in memory like queue and it is like the first element or data in is the first element aut. (fifo) .